nichollsharrisonj/nichollsharrisonj.github.io/index.md

 ## About

 I'm a 2023 [Steve Jobs Archive Fellow](https://stevejobsarchive.com/) with a B.A. in Computer Science and minor in Music from Reed College.
-I specialize in cryptography, theoretical CS, and designing user-centric tools.
-For much of my life, I've played the violin and composed music, which has led to my current work exploring the intersection of computer science and creative expression through musical composition.
+I specialize in software, cryptography, theoretical CS, and designing user-centric tools.

 ## ToneGram: Grammar-Based Music Composition

-I'm building a novel approach to music composition using generative grammars that puts artists at the center of the process.
+I'm building a novel approach to music composition using generative grammars that puts artists at the center of the composing process.
 While many new digital composition tools focus on leveraging AI trained on existing musical works, ToneGram proposes a different - but still generative - approach that preserves creative ownership.

 <a href="https://www.youtube.com/watch?v=mqZ5z6jlfKc&t=167s" target="_blank">Watch SJA Talk</a>